Pollinator Paradise Pollination

 About Dr. Strickler

-Dr. Strickler is an adjunct instructor at the College of Western Idaho in Nampa, Idaho, where she teaches biology.
-She is also the owner of Pollinator Paradise, a company that is dedicated to the conservation, increase, and management of native bee populations for crop and wildflower pollination through research, education, and commercial management of native pollen bees.
+Dr. Strickler retired in 2020 as an adjunct instructor at the College of Western Idaho in Nampa, Idaho, where she taught biology.
+She is the owner of Pollinator Paradise, a company that is dedicated to the conservation, increase, and management of native bee populations for crop and wildflower pollination through research, education, and commercial management of native pollen bees.
 She was an assistant professor at the University of Idaho from 1993-2000, supervising their pollination ecology program.

 UI she studied the pollination of alfalfa for seed by the alfalfa